-To book a guided tour of the museum, fill in the online reservation.
-Guided tours are possible for groups of 7 to 30 persons.
-Please book at least seven working days before the date.
-Museum entrance is free but donations can be made to the museum as a public cultural organisation.
-The group leader will receive a copy of the magazine "Etrurianatura".
+To book a guided tour of the museum, fill in the ONLINE RESERVATION.
+Guided tours are possible for groups of 1 to 25 persons.
+Please book at least seven working days before the date by using the online form.
+Museum entrance is free but plase make donations to the museum as a public cultural organisation.

 History of science and science enthusiasts must not miss visiting the Library of the Accademia.
 Here it is possible to consult rare and ancient texts and discover research that contributed to scientific progress.
 There are fundamental treatises of famous scientists, original studies, thousands of 19th century brochures, periodicals of scientific institutions all over the world and much more.